logo

 However, the bird is already threatened with extinction.

-This is the beautiful South Philippine Dwarf Kingfisher that has only been photographed for the first time after a hundred years from it being described last 1890.
+This is the beautiful South Philippine Dwarf Kingfisher that has only been photographed for the first time after a hundred years since it was described in 1890.

-This is the beautiful South Philippine Dwarf Kingfisher that has only been photographed for the first time after a hundred years from it being described last 1890.
+This is the beautiful South Philippine Dwarf Kingfisher that has only been photographed for the first time after a hundred years since it was described in 1890.

 Miguel De Leon